frogmanjhb/gameoflife/README.md

 ### Railway (Recommended)

+This application is optimized for Railway deployment.
+See [RAILWAY_DEPLOYMENT.md](./RAILWAY_DEPLOYMENT.md) for complete instructions.

+**Quick Start:**
-1. Connect your GitHub repository to Railway
+1. Push your code to GitHub
-2. Set environment variables in Railway dashboard
+2. Connect repository to Railway
+3. Provision PostgreSQL database
-3. Deploy both frontend and backend
+4. Deploy backend and frontend services
+5. Configure environment variables

 ### Manual Deployment